New Taiton, Texas: Geography

-New Taiton is located on SH 71 a distance of 8.9 mi north-northwest of El Campo and 10.2 mi south-southeast of Garwood.
+New Taiton is located on SH 71, a distance of 8.9 mi north-northwest of El Campo and 10.2 mi south-southeast of Garwood.
 New Taiton is 17.0 mi west of Wharton via FM 961 and Business U.S. Route 59.
-West Mustang Creek flows in a southerly direction one or two miles to the west of the community.
-The Taiton Community Center can be found at the southeast corner of SH 71 and FM 961.
+West Mustang Creek flows in a southerly direction, one or two miles to the west of the community.
+The Taiton Community Center can be found at the southeastern corner of SH 71 and FM 961.
 County Road 370 heads west from the intersection.
 Saint John Nepomucene Catholic Church and cemetery are a short distance east on FM 961.